MariaFMoralesOreamuno/Bayesian_Information_theoretic_model_selection/README.md

 |`path_bmj_gm`[^1] |*string*| Path where .mat file with results from the geostatistical model (for the model similiarty analysis) is located.|
 |`results_path` |*string*| Path where results for groundwater models are to be saved. |

 [^1]: These files correspond to the prior and output data for each run of the 2D groundwater model.
+The configuration of said files and the data extracted from each one is found within the .py module.

 ## Bayesian and information-theoretic score calculation
 The file *bayes_inference.py* contains the classes and corresponding functions to calculate the different Bayesian and information-theoretic scores for Bayesian model selection analysis.